Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Overview

-When a well or facility licence is deemed an orphan, it will stay in the defunct licensee's name.
-However, the Ministry of Energy and Resources has the authority to abandon and reclaim the orphan site or transfer the licence to another eligible party.
+When a well or facility licence is deemed an orphan, it remains in the defunct licensee's name.
+However, the Ministry of Energy and Resources has the authority to act on the licensee's behalf to transfer the licence to another eligible party under section 10.0 of The Oil and Gas Conservation Act.

 Guidance